 Sitting 8 km south of Athens on the Saronic Gulf coast, Alimos has a large marina and several picturesque beaches.
-The western coastal part of the area connects with Athens city by the Athens Tram.
+The Mediterranean western coastal part of the area connects with Athens city by the Athens Tram.

 The marina is enormous!
 There are over 1000 permanent moorings for yacht charters and local owners and hundreds of berths for vacationers with their own yacht.
 The maximum depth is 6.5 metres, and it can accommodate cruise boats up to 40 metres long.
-This busy marina is government run, and so the facilities are relatively basic.
+This busy marina is government-run, and so the facilities are relatively basic.
 It does, however, provide good shelter in all weathers.
-Most of the year, the winds are northerly in this area.
+Most of the year, the Mediterranean winds are northerly in this area.
 The winds vary in strength but rarely exceed 6 Beaufort maximum.

 Kalamaki-Alimos is very easy to reach from Athens or Piraeus.
 Athens International Airport is a 40-minute drive.